lberrueta62/README/README.md

 #**For the Lipidomic data (LC-MS/MS: Liquid chromatography–mass spectrometry)**

-#Berrueta et al Lipidomics data sharing 111723.
+#Berrueta_et_al_Table_1_Lipidomics_111723.
 Data set was organized as follow: There are 5 columns describing the data: Column A describe the total  list of lipid mediators analyzed.
 Column B describe the average of each lipid mediator in No Stretch samples at 48h.
 Column C describe the average of each lipid mediator in  Stretch samples at 48h.
 Column D describe the average of each lipid mediator in No Stretch samples at 96h.
 Column E describe the average of each lipid mediator in  Stretch samples at 96h.